Market Street subway: Background

-The Twin Peaks Tunnel was built with the east end sloping downward, foreseeing future connection to a tunnel under Market Street.
+The Twin Peaks Tunnel was built with the east end sloping downward, foreseeing future connection to a subway under Market Street.

 Serious consideration for construction was finally given while designing the initial BART system.
-To earn the votes of San Francisco residents, the San Francisco Bay Area Rapid Transit District planned to build a two level tunnel with BART trains on the lower level and Muni streetcars on the upper level.
-However, the entire tunnel would be owned by the district and it designed Muni’s level with features like very long platforms to allow it to be converted to use by BART trains.
-However, the district would not purchase new streetcar vehicles compatable with the tunnel and did no planning on how to integrate the existing lines into the tunnel before making their pitch to voters.
+To earn the votes of San Francisco residents, the San Francisco Bay Area Rapid Transit District planned to build a two-level subway with BART trains on the lower level and Muni streetcars on the upper level.
+However, the entire subway would be owned by the District, and it designed Muni's level with features like very long platforms to allow it to be converted to use by BART trains.
+This was part of a subway design for the BART bond and was discarded in the end, yet construction had already begun, and the infrastructure was finished according to the original plan, resulting in a light-rail subway that is capable of accommodating rapid transit trains, a concept that is elsewhere known as premetro.
+However, the District would not purchase new vehicles compatible with the Muni part of the subway and did no planning on how to integrate the existing lines into the subway before making their pitch to voters.

+Construction and operation

 Construction, commencing in July 1967, was carried out via the cut-and-cover method.
-Embarcadero station was added later in the planning and construction process, so only the basic structure of the station was built initially.
+Embarcadero station was added later in the planning and construction process, though the basic structure of the station was built initially for the purpose of allowing later construction of the complete station.

 BART trains first ran through the subway with service as far as Daly City on November 5, 1973.
 Connections through the Transbay Tube were opened for revenue service on September 16, 1974.
 Embarcadero station was opened about two years later on May 27, 1976.
+A press event with trial runs with the Boeing LRV 1221 through the Muni part of the subway was held in early 1978.

-Starting on February 18, 1980 and continuing for over a year afterward, Muni replaced surface operations with subway service at all stations in the tunnel.
-At that point, there were no plans to maintain the street-running tracks on Market Street, but that changed in the late 1980s after the success of several Historic Trolley Festivals.
-Muni's Embarcadero portal opened in 1998, and was not an original part of the subway's plan; this allowed connections to Caltrain's 4th and King Station.
-Between its opening in 2007 and its move to the newly-constructed Central Subway in 2023, Muni ran the T Third Street through the Market Street Subway as a merged metro line with the K Ingleside.
+Starting on February 18, 1980 and continuing for over a year afterward, Muni replaced Market Street surface operations with subway service.
+At that point there were no plans to maintain the street-running tracks on Market Street, but that changed in the late 1980s after the success of several Historic Trolley Festivals.
+Muni's Embarcadero portal opened in 1998 and was not an original part of the subway's plan; this allowed connections to Caltrain's 4th and King Station.
+Between its opening in 2007 and its move to the newly-constructed Central Subway in 2023, Muni ran the T Third Street line through the Market Street Subway as a Metro line merged with the K Ingleside.
 The Central Subway connects with the Market Street subway under Union Square, as an underground walkway connects the new Union Square/Market Street station with Powell Station.